 The North Hall High School STEM Academy provides an engaging, student centered, integrated, and rigorous STEM curriculum through innovative instructional methods.
+It is a science, technology, engineering, and math (STEM) program dedicated to the STEM education and curriculum of select students within the school.
 STEM Academy students will have advanced educational opportunities in the fields of science, technology, engineering and mathematics, using hands-on, interactive technology and real-world experiences.

 Students will work with faculty, industry, and college advisors to design their own independent and group-based investigations, conduct research projects and present their findings publicly.
 Students from any Hall County middle school may apply to this 4-year program.
 As upperclassmen, students can continue in STEM through the IB Diploma path or the AP/Honors path.

 The Early College @ Jones is an innovative way for high school students to earn a high school diploma while also earning college credits.
 Students may take college-level core academic classes such as Economics; English 1101 and 1102; Math 1111 and Math 1113; Music Appreciation; Speech 1101; Political Science 1101 (Gov); Psychology 1101; and US History 2112; students may also earn technical college certification in Animation and Game Design; Criminal Justice; Childcare Specialist; Design and Media Production; Firefighter; Health Information Technology; and Nurse Aid (CNA).
 The Hall County School District partners with Brenau University, Lanier Technical College (LTC) and the University of North Georgia (UNG) to provide unique access to Georgia’s Dual Enrollment (previously MOWR) program on our Dual Enrollment Jones campus.